lazy-senior/bearded-nemesis/README.md

-laughing-octo-avenger
+bearded-nemesis
 =====================

 How not to code a TicTacToe game

 "Awesome 9/10" - Tom

 "Revolutionary 10/10" - Peter